Crimewatch: Crimewatch Live

-Crimewatch Specials

-Crimewatch also aired a number of one-off programmes.
+Crimewatch SpecialsCrimewatch also aired a number of one-off programmes.

 First aired on 21 May 1997, Crimewatch: Hot Property was a one-off special presented by Jill Dando.
 The programme's aim was to help people find their stolen property that were recovered in police raids.

+Episodes

-Crimewatch Specials transmissions
+Crimewatch Caught

+In addition to marking the programme's 40th anniversary, a new spin-off documentary series was commissioned in 2024.
+Crimewatch Caught reveals the inner workings of how detectives investigated and solved a range of complex crimes.
+Each half-hour episode features exclusive interviews with leading officers, alongside the crucial CCTV, forensic evidence and witness testimony that allowed them to bring the perpetrators to justice.
+Selected episodes of the fifteen part series were first aired, during the run of the live daytime series, on the BBC Scotland channel and BBC One Wales at primetime and later in full over three weeks on BBC One in a daytime slot.
+A second series began airing in late September 2025.

 New Zealand version

-A licensed New Zealand version of Crimewatch was broadcast on TVNZ from 1987 until 1996 and was replaced by NZI Crimescene which was aired in 1997 and 1998.
-Based on the original BBC format, it was shown once a month on TV One.
+A New Zealand version of Crimewatch was broadcast on TVNZ from 1987 until 1996 and was replaced by NZI Crimescene which was aired in 1997 and 1998.
+It was shown once a month on TV One.

 In its first year, Crimewatch was shown on fourth Mondays at 8pm before moving to fourth Tuesdays at 8pm in 1988 and 8.30pm from 1989 (with a Crimewatch Update aired at around 11pm) until mid-1996.
 The programme moved to TV2 on 1 August 1996 and aired at 8.30pm on a fourth Thursday until it ended later that year.

 Ian Johnstone presented the New Zealand version throughout its entire run, and was joined by Natalie Brunt (1987–88), Carol Hirschfeld (1989–93), Tiana Tofilau (1994) and Mairanga White (1995–96) as successive co-presenters.
 Calls to the show's special phoneline helped police solve approximately 1,400 cases.